Passengers who like to play at being the captain can command a virtual ‘bridge’ on Holland America’s revamped Westerdam.

 The new look, revealed to media and travel agents in Barcelona, is part of a fleet-wide £230million overhaul of the line’s 14 mid-size ships.

-Dave Monk, 56, was former deputy editor of Metro, now Britain's best-read daily newspaper.
-He gave up the role in September 2016 to concentrate on his award-winning blog shipmonk.co.uk.
+Former deputy editor of Metro, now Britain's best-read daily newspaper.
+Dave gave up the role in September 2016 to concentrate on his award-winning blog shipmonk.co.uk.
 Thousands follow him on Facebook, Twitter, Instagram and LinkedIn for the latest cruise news and reviews.
-Dave was a judge in the Wave Awards 2017.